 French is the main language spoken in Quebec and in some areas of Ontario, New Brunswick and Manitoba.
-In addition, there are francophone communities in all provinces and territories across Canada.
-Quebec also has a large minority of English-speaking residents.
+There are also francophone communities in all provinces and territories across Canada.
+Quebec has a large minority of residents who speak English.

 The importance of language skills

-Good English or French language skills are very important to help you settle in Canada.
-You may choose to focus on learning or improving either English or French.
+English or French language skills are very important to help you settle in Canada.
+You may choose to focus on learning or improving one or the other.
 This will likely depend on which of the two languages most people speak in the area where you live.

-If you do not already speak one of Canada’s official languages at an advanced level, you should take steps to improve your French or English as soon as you arrive in Canada.
+Take steps to improve your French or English while you are still in your home country and as soon as you arrive in Canada.

-If you already speak one of Canada’s official languages, you should think about learning the other one.
-In many parts of Canada, being able to speak both English and French is an advantage for finding a job and participating in your community.
+If you already speak an official language, think about learning the other.
+In many parts of Canada, being able to speak both is an advantage for finding a job and taking part in your community.

 Language skills for work

-Even if you have the language skills in English or French needed to immigrate to Canada, those skills may not be strong enough to work in your preferred profession.
+The English or French skills you needed to be eligible to immigrate may not be strong enough for you to work in your field.

-Make sure that you understand the language requirements you must meet to work in your profession.
-If needed, contact your regulatory body to learn about the type of language proficiency test that will be used in your evaluation or assessment.
+Find out about the language requirements you must meet to work in your field.
+If needed, contact your regulatory body to learn about the type of language test that will be used to evaluate or assess you.

 You may want to consider taking language classes or looking for bridging programs that offer both language training and work experience.

-Permanent residents can take language classes to learn English or French once in Canada.
-Government-funded classes are offered by the federal, provincial and territorial governments across Canada.
-You will need to pay for private language classes.
-Find out more about classes funded by the Government of Canada.
+You can take language classes to learn English or French once in Canada.
+Federal, provincial and territorial governments across Canada fund language classes.
+You’ll need to pay for private language classes.

-To find information about other language training programs funded by the provinces or territories, visit the website for newcomers of the province or territory in which you live, or ask an organization that helps newcomers in your area.
+To find information about other language training programs funded by the provinces or territories:

-Before starting a class, you must first get an assessment to find out your current language skills.
-Visit a language assessment centre in your city and say that you are interested in taking language classes.
+Before you start a class, you must get tested to find out your current language skills.
+Visit a language assessment centre in your city and tell them you’re interested in taking language classes.

-You can do a self-assessment test to find out your current language level before doing a formal language assessment.
+You can do a self-assessment test to find out your current language level before doing a formal language test.

 English language tests and certificates:

-- Test of English as a Foreign Language (TOEFL: commonly required by universities and colleges).
+- Test of English as a Foreign Language (TOEFL) (universities and colleges usually need this)

 French language tests and certificates:

-You can also get information on these tests from some government language assessment centres or from private language schools.
+You can also find out about these tests from some government language testing centres or private language schools.